Rosie Stancer

-Rose Cecilia "Rosie" Stancer (née Clayton; born 25 January 1960) is a British explorer and polar adventurer.
+Rose Cecilia "Rosie" Stancer (née Clayton; born 25 January 1960) is a British explorer and polar adventurer, and a female-line second cousin of King Charles III of the UK.

 Youth, education, family

 Rosie Stancer attended Butterstone House School in Scotland and then Heathfield School, Ascot.
 She holds an honorary degree from the University of Essex.
 She is a Fellow of the Royal Geographical Society.

 Stancer is the daughter of Lady Mary Cecilia Leveson-Gower (1917–2014) and Sir Samuel Clayton.
-Her maternal grandparents were Rose Leveson-Gower, Countess Granville (an elder sister of Queen Elizabeth The Queen Mother), and William Leveson-Gower, 4th Earl Granville, naval commander, making her a second cousin of King Charles III.
+Her maternal grandparents were Rose Leveson-Gower, Countess Granville (an elder sister of Queen Elizabeth the Queen Mother), and William Leveson-Gower, 4th Earl Granville, naval commander, making her a second cousin of King Charles III.
 Her paternal grandfather was Brigadier-General Sir Gilbert Falkingham Clayton, British Army intelligence officer and colonial administrator.
 Both her grandfathers died before she was born.

 On 9 July 1993, she married William Wordie Stancer, with whom she has one son Jock Stancer.
 Her husband’s grandfather was, like Stancer herself, a polar explorer James Wordie.
 Her own grandfather, 4th Earl Granville, had polar ambitions too, but was deemed too tall.